Connecting to Iceberg

 2 Create a Dataset

 Back on the Data page, click New, select source Connection, and pick the Iceberg connection you just created.
-A Data Set points at a specific table and can carry its own query and refresh schedule.
+A Data Set points at a specific table and carries its own refresh schedule.

 4 Schedule ingestion